pbiggar/phc/doc/manual/install.rst

    link to it

 The most important part of the command is :option:`--enable-embed`.
 While the :option:`CFLAGS="-O3"` environmental variable is optional, we find it speeds up the executable by about four times.
 If PHP is already installed on your system, you may want to install this version separately, using the :option:`--prefix` option.
-Other configuration options are discussed in the <link linkend=dev.phpbuild>developer manual</link>.
+Other configuration options are discussed in the :ref:`developer manual
+<dev.phpbuild>`.
 Finally, install the embed SAPI:

 .. sourcecode:: bash

    make install

+.. _install.instructions:

 Installation Instructions
 -------------------------